hvitoi/apple-efi/README.md

 Based on 0xbb's apple_set_os.efi
 https://github.com/0xbb/apple_set_os.efi

-This fork doesn't output any text and doesn't wait for you to press a key.
+This fork has two versions. `bootx64.efi` is interactive and will let you press `z` to disable it. `bootx64_silent.efi` doesn't output any text and doesn't wait for you to press a key.
 To build you will need gnu-efi installed.

 ## Usage
 ```